MuntahaShams/mask-detection/README.md

 ```
 run all cells
 ```
-## You should have tensorflow=2.4.1 to this project
+## You should have tensorflow=2.4.1 to run this project
 #### The Project is now ready to use !!